prawnzyy/tp/docs/UserGuide.md

 * Assuming flour is not used in the recipe, `modify i/1 n/Flour q/100 u/g` adds the `Flour` ingredient with its quantity and unit to the recipe.

+Note: After a recipe has been modified, it will be pushed to the bottom of the recipe list.

 ### Deleting Recipes : `delete`